Multiple sclerosis (MS)

 • Secondary chronic progressive multiple sclerosis is characterized by the fact that the relapses that occur become less frequent as the disease progresses and eventually cease altogether.
 However, the disabilities caused by multiple sclerosis are steadily increasing.

 It is important for you to know that the prognosis is often much better than expected.
-After an average illness duration of 18 years, a third of those affected are still fully employed or can run their household without significant restrictions.

 Self-help groups

 The exchange with people who are affected by the same disease can be a great support in coping with the disease.
-Advice on finding a suitable self-help group is available from Selbsthilfe Zürich.
-Self-Help Zurich and the University Hospital Zurich are cooperation partners in the national project “Health literacy thanks to self-help-friendly hospitals”.
+Advice on finding a suitable self-help group can be obtained in particular from the MS Society or the Self-help Zurich.
+Selbsthilfe Zürich and the University Hospital Zurich are cooperation partners in the national project “Health literacy thanks to self-help-friendly hospitals”.

 Multiple sclerosis: Effective treatment